MATH401 Modern Applied Mathematics

 Teaching exam periods:

-This course starts in Autumn parallel or Spring parallel.
-This course has teaching/evaluation in Autumn parallel or Spring parallel.
+This course starts in Autumn parallel.
+This course has teaching/evaluation in Autumn parallel, Spring parallel, .

 Course frequency: By demand.